neondatabase/website/content/docs/extensions/citext.md

 <CTA />

-This guide covers the `citext` extension - its setup, usage, and practical examples in PostgreSQL.
-For dataset where consistent text formatting isn't guaranteed, case-insensitive queries can streamline operations.
+This guide covers the `citext` extension — its setup, usage, and practical examples in PostgreSQL.
+For datasets where consistent text formatting isn't guaranteed, case-insensitive queries can streamline operations.

 <Admonition type="note">
 The `citext` extension is an open-source module for PostgreSQL.
 It can be easily installed and used in any PostgreSQL database.
 This guide provides steps for installation and usage, with further details available in the [PostgreSQL Documentation](https://postgresql.org/docs/current/citext.html).
 </Admonition>

-## Enable the `citext` Extension
+## Enable the `citext` extension

 You can enable `citext` by running the following `CREATE EXTENSION` statement in the Neon **SQL Editor** or from a client such as `psql` that is connected to Neon.